KrishnaMehta123/Suggestedits/docs/Messaging Channels 2.0/web-pop-ups_c20.md

 # Overview

 Web popup messages are notifications that are displayed on desktop or mobile websites when a user is actively surfing a web page.
 CleverTap's Web Popup channel allows you to send quick alerts, offers, or how-to byte-sized content to your customers using the built-in web popup builder or your own custom HTML templates.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Prerequisite
+>
-  "body": "The prerequisite to setting up web popup campaigns is to integrate your website with the CleverTap JavaScript plugin.
-For more information, refer to [Web](https://developer.clevertap.com/docs/web) section in the developer documentation.", "title": "Prerequisite"
+> The prerequisite to setting up web popup campaigns is to integrate your website with the CleverTap JavaScript plugin.
+For more information, refer to [Web](https://developer.clevertap.com/docs/web) section in the developer documentation.
-}
-[/block]

 The *Web Popup* feature makes it easy to set up web popup campaigns for all your users or specific user segments.

 These segments are created based on either of the following ways:

 * User action on one of your web pages
 * User visiting one of your specific web pages
 * User visiting your website via any referral web page